 Regarding waterfalls, the three most easily accessible and rewarding can all be found reasonably early on your journey.
 The first of these is Seljalandsfoss, a high and narrow waterfall that cascades over a concaved cliff.

-A short walk from here is Gljúfrabúi, which is often overlooked due to the fact it is hidden within a cleft in a mountainside; the grotto it tumbles into and fills with mist is otherworldly.
-The third notable waterfall is Skógafoss, most known for its dramatic size and awesome power.
+A short walk from here is Gljúfrabúi, which is often overlooked because it is hidden within a cleft in a mountainside; the grotto it tumbles into and fills with mist is otherworldly.
+The third notable waterfall is Skógafoss, most known for its dramatic size and incredible power.

 Day 6 - The South Coast, part 2

-When the tongues of the vast Vatnajökull glacier start to materialise to your left, you will know you are nearing Skaftafell Nature Reserve.
-This region is well-worth a visit; it is forested, sheltered by ice and jagged peaks, and full of hiking routes to a variety of spectacular features.
+When the tongues of the vast Vatnajökull glacier start to materialize to your left, you will know you are nearing Skaftafell Nature Reserve.
+This region is well worth a visit.
+It is forested, sheltered by ice and jagged peaks, and full of hiking routes to a variety of spectacular features.
 If you are inclined, you can also book a glacier hike here.

 Admiring the beauty of this corner of Iceland will take up the majority of your day.
 You will reside for the night in accommodation either at the glacier lagoon or in the nearby settlement of Höfn.